-Project Name Bond, Cash, or Lease Payment Term, Years Request Vote Year Recom- mended Vote Year Purchase Price Outside and Capital Reserve Funds Purchase Price Less Offsetting Funds Library Lower- Level Restrooms Bond 5 2025 2025 \$250,000 \$0 \$250,000
+Project Name Bond, Cash, or Lease Payment Term, Years Request Vote Year Recom- mended Vote Year Purchase Price Outside and Capital Reserve Funds Purchase Price Less Offsetting Funds Library Lower- Level Restrooms Cash 1 2024 2024 \$250,000 \$0 \$250,000

 This project request seeks to construct restroom facilities on the lower level of the Wadleigh Memorial Library.
 Public restrooms are required now that the meeting room in the lower library area is open.
 The third-floor restroom, which was infrequently used and impractical for disabled residents and other patrons, closed when the new HVAC system was installed.
+A pumping system is required in the new restroom because the lower level is below grade.